 Length of Ownership Requirement for Homestead Exemption

 In order to claim the full value of the homestead exemption in Florida, you must have owned the property for at least 1,215 days prior to the bankruptcy filing.
-If you can't meet this requirement, your homestead exemption is limited to $146,450.
-(To learn more about this requirement, and some important exceptions to it, see The Homestead Exemption.)
+If you can't meet this requirement, your homestead exemption is limited by federal law.
+(To learn more about this requirement, the current amount of the federal cap, and some important exceptions to it, see The Homestead Exemption.)

 Florida Personal Property Exemptions